Chocolate Agar: Composition, Preparation, Uses

 Quality Control

 Perform sterility testing of the prepared media by incubating 3-5 uninoculated plates of each batch at 37°C for 18-24 hours.
-Any growth should be regarded as positive, and the whole lot should be discarded.
+Regard any growth as positive, and discard the whole lot.

-Performance testing of the media should be done by inoculating the following organisms to prepared plates and incubating them for 18-24 hours at 35-37°C with 5% CO2 (or in a candle jar but it can only provide up to 3% CO2) to determine the growth performance of the completed medium
+Performance testing of the media should be done by inoculating the following organisms to prepared plates.
+Then incubating them for 18-24 hours at 35-37°C with 5% CO2 (or in a candle jar but it can only provide up to 3% CO2).
+This helps to determine the growth performance of the completed medium

 OrganismExpected Result